Waffenfarbe: History

+Waffenfarben used by the Deutsches Heer (1871–1919)

+The Imperial German Army before 1915 did not have any defined use of Waffenfarben, except for cavalry.
+The Waffenfarben used in shoulder strap piping of the M1907/10 Feldrock was instead related to army corps, with exceptions to certain regiments due to seniority or distinctions.

+Branch of service was distinguished using colors on uniforms with the piping on the collars and cuffs of the uniform.
+This was only available in red (standard) for infantry, black for engineers and technical troops and green for Jägers.
+Other distinctions were made on the Feldmütze cap band.

+In 1915 new regulations were introduced which simplified the earlier uniforms and introduced an early form of Waffenfarben for different services, however some regimental distinctions still remained.

 Waffenfarben used by the Reichsheer (1921–1935)

 Waffenfarben used by the Wehrmacht (1935–1945)

 In the German Heer and Luftwaffe, there was a strictly defined systematic of Waffenfarben on collar patches, and as uniform piping around the shoulder boards or shoulder straps.
 The Waffenfarben of the Reichswehr (1921 until c.
 1935) were almost identical to those of the Wehrmacht.

 Waffenfarben used by the SS (1938–1945)

 Waffenfarben worn by the National People's Army (1956–1990)

 East German (DDR) Nationale Volksarmee uniforms initially wore the Waffenfarben as worn by the Wehrmacht.
 Between 1974 and 1979, along with the introduction of uniforms with open collar and tie, the patches of the ground force uniforms were unified with a dark gray base and a white filling, along with a white collar piping; the piping of the shoulder boards/shoulder straps remained the only part carrying a Waffenfarbe.
 However, air/air defense forces, paratroopers, and generals as well as the navy continued to wear their specially designed Waffenfarbe patches.

 The uniform of the Border Troops was distinguished from that of the NVA ground force and Air Force/Air Defense Force by a green armband with large silver letters identifying the wearer's affiliation, and a green cap band.